-All Members and Project Participants have made all required payments under the 2023 Gas Supply Contracts, J. Aron (through January 31, 2023) and Aron Energy Prepay 18, (beginning February 1, 2023) have made timely performance of the gas delivery obligations under the Gas Purchase Agreements, and all of the Corporation's counterparties in the 2023 gas supply transactions have made timely payment of all required amounts.
+All Members and Project Participants have made all required payments under the 2023 Gas Supply Contracts, and Aron Energy Prepay 18 has made timely performance of the gas delivery obligations under the Gas Purchase Agreements, and all of the Corporation's counterparties in the 2023 gas supply transactions have made timely payment of all required amounts.
 The Corporation has made all required deposits to the 2023 debt service fund and all required debt service payments as and when required by the bond indenture.

-The Corporations posts annual operating and financial information pursuant to its continuing disclosure undertakings to the Municipal Securities Rulemaking Board's Electronic Municipal Market Access (EMMA) website at www.emma.msrb.org.
+The Corporation posts annual operating and financial information pursuant to its continuing disclosure undertakings to the Municipal Securities Rulemaking Board's Electronic Municipal Market Access (EMMA) website at www.emma.msrb.org.

-The Tennessee Energy Acquisition Corporation Balance Sheet At March 31, 2023
+The Tennessee Energy Acquisition Corporation Balance Sheet At March 31, 2024